chainHero/heroes-service/README.md

 	}

 	// In order to manage multiple type of request, we will check the first argument.
-	// Here we have only one possible argument: query (every query request will read in the ledger without modification) if args[0] == "query" {
+	// Here we have one possible argument: query (every query request will read in the ledger without modification) if args[0] == "query" {
 		return t.query(stub, args)
 	}